SEASON TICKET sales continue this afternoon (12-4:30pm) in the club shop/over the phone 👍 Early Bird Extra - for 2… https://t.co/3A3erqcGpf

 Between 2015-2019 over 3,500 fans have packed into our 100-year-old home to watch the Magpies face off against Guiseley (playoffs), Altrincham (playoffs), Spennymoor (playoffs), Fleetwood (FA Cup) & Doncaster (FA Cup).

 If you’re visiting us as an away fan, groundhopper, curious observer or first-time local resident here’s all the info we think you need to have a great afternoon with us…

 See MATCH DAY PRICES in the CLUB section.

 With the limited parking at Victory Park reserved for players and officials, the most convenient place to park is just off Pilling Lane, with spaces costing £3 on a first-come-first-served-basis.
 Car parks in the town centre are generally FREE after 1pm on Saturdays and street parking is available too, but please respect our neighbours and don’t block or cause obstruction to driveways.
 For those of you using public transport, Chorley train and bus stations are an easy ten minute walk away.

 Unless the game you’re attending is segregated the social club is open to both home & away fans alike.
 Situated on the left of the main entrance after the Duke Street turnstiles, the bar provides a friendly pre and post-match atmosphere where you can enjoy a pint while watching live football on TV (subject to availability).
-Our drinks specials include £2 pints of Thirsty Magpie Lager, Tetley’s Smooth & Somersby Cider from 1-2pm.
+Drinks specials are available ahead of every game.
 As for food, The Magpies Nest serves a selection of hot and cold snacks, plus our famous butter pie.
 Why not try one with peas and gravy?

 Victory Park Stadium is situated just to the south of the town centre and is easily accessible by public transport.